-- Make, transport and sell sacramental liquor with a government permit.
+- Make, transport and sell sacramental liquor with a permit.

-- Transport liquor from an old residence to a new residence with a government permit.
+- Transport liquor from an old residence to a new residence with a permit.

 What Could People Not Legally Do?

-On the other hand, the newspaper reported that it was illegal to
+On the other hand, it reported that was illegal to do any of these.

 - Carry a hip flask.

-- Give or receive a bottle of liquor as a gift.
+- Give or receive a bottle of alcohol as a gift.

-- Take liquor into hotels or restaurants and drink it in the public dining room.
+- To drink in a public dining room.

-- Buy or sell recipes for homemade liquors.
+- Buy or sell recipes for homemade alcohol.

-- Store liquor in anywhere except at home.
+- Store alcohol in anywhere except at home.